New Order – Live at Bestival 2012

 There are good versions of Regret and Temptation, but sadly they’re trampled on by inferior interpretations of Blue Monday, Bizarre Love Triangle and True Faith.
 Even more painful is the mutilating of Joy Division’s Isolation, Love Will Tear Us Apart and Transmission.
 Sumner simply just doesn’t have the vocal emotive intensity to tackle these songs, determinedly try though he may.
 There are sound difficulties, vocal problems and a weakness of rendition that make you yearn for the New Order of old.
 These people have provided some of the most astonishing and influential music of the past 30 years, have long been an accomplished live act, and when interviewed come across as some of the most amicable citizens in the business.
 They deserve our ongoing admiration, but as an ongoing live act, it simply isn’t working.

-Live at Bestival 2012 is released on 8th July 2013, but you can pre-order the album here.
+Live at Bestival 2012 is released on 8th July 2013.
+For further information or to order the album visit here.

 Watch a live performance of Transmission here: